Intro to Art: Creating Digital Stencils with Adobe Photoshop

 - Apply media, techniques, and processes with sufficient skill, confidence, and sensitivity that their intentions are carried out in their artworks by creating a 1 color stencil using steps that are demonstrated in class.

 Back to the laptops and working with Photoshop to create digital stencils.
-Download the PHOTOSHOP file below to see where we left off from last week’s class:
+Use the reference images below during our demo in class today.

 Throughout this demonstration in class, I mentioned (multiple times) that some images work better than others when trying to create a digital stencil.
 As you spend the next couple days working with Photoshop, I like you to think about how the image you select may look using the steps used in the demo and what changes you may need to adapt to when selecting your image for this project.

 Adv.
 Drawing: Chuck Close Experiment

 - Apply their understanding for enlarging a photograph by recalling steps taken to create a grid drawing and building an enlarged image from a photograph.